tommedema/node-html-chunk-process/README.md

     npm install html-chunk-process

 ##Why?
-This is useful when you want to post HTML into an API that has a length limit on the request payload.
-In many cases you cannot simply split the string because the API wouldn't understand broken chunks of HTML (e.g. when it requires context, such as a translation library).
-A solution to this problem turns out to be rather complicated, but no worries: html-chunk-process comes to the rescue.
+This is useful when you need to process HTML using an API with a request payload limit (such as a translation library), but cannot send invalid chunks of HTML or when the APIs effectiveness requires context.
+A naive string split does not account for either of these cases, but html-chunk-process does.

 ##Illustrative example